-For many it will be a long journey back to normality.
+It can be a long journey back to normality after a major event.
 During this time it is extra important that you look after yourself and your wellbeing.
 Check out the Farmstrong website for skills and resources on how to live well, farm well and get the most out of life.

-It’s completely normal for you and your family to be emotionally and physically drained by the earthquakes.
+It’s completely normal for you and your family to be emotionally and physically drained after a natural disaster.
 You’re not alone in feeling this way, and you don’t have to cope on your own.
 Friends and family members not affected by the event can help you cope with the added stress.
 Local qualified and experienced counsellors are also available free of charge.

 Call the Earthquake Support Line on 0800 777 846

 Rural Women New Zealand: 0800 256 467

 Like Minds, Like Mine: www.likeminds.org.nz 0800 102 107